William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 Richard Postill/ ricsrailpics for permission to use his All Rights Reserved image of Kenneth Budd's mosaic at Snow Hill.

 Terry Morris for permission to use his All Rights Reserved photograph of Steward Street School -see Spring Hill.

 Acknowledgements to Geograph Some images in this document are the copyright of individuals on the Geograph website.
-Copyright of all photographs is retained by the original contributor, but all are published under a under a Creative Commons Licence - go to http://creativecommons.org/international/uk/ - Each individual photograph on the site details the original photographer and their precise licence terms.
+Copyright of all photographs is retained by the original contributor, but all are published under a under a Creative Commons Licence -http://creativecommons.org/international/uk/.
+Each photograph on the site details the original photographer and their licence terms.
 A summary follows: Copyright on all photographs is retained by the original contributor, but all are published under a Creative Commons Licence - each individual photograph on the site details the original photographer and their precise licence terms.
 Attribution-Share Alike 2.0 Generic: You are free: to share - to copy, distribute and transmit the work; to remix - to adapt the work.
 Under the following conditions: Attribution.
 You must attribute the work in the manner specified by the author or licensor (but not in any way that suggests that they endorse you or your use of work).
 Share Alike.
 If you alter, transform, or build upon this work, you may distribute the resulting work only under the same or similar license to this one.
 For any reuse or distribution, you must make clear to others the license terms of this work.
 Attribution is given in the text alongside each image used.
 For full copyright information consult the website - Geograph British Isles.

 I have used the work of the following Geograph photographers -